The Benefits of Pilates for Mesothelioma Patients

 Again, if you want to try Pilates, check with your doctors first.
 But, if you are told that it is safe to try, make sure you work with a trained and certified instructor.
 Also look for a Pilates instructor who has experience working with cancer patients, special needs patients, or any people with physical limitations.
 If you can find someone who has worked with cancer patients before, that is ideal.
 In fact, you may want to look to your medical center for an instructor or class that is designed just for patients.
 Talk to your instructor before starting to be sure he or she knows what your limitations are and can keep you safe.

-Pilates is a great way to get a good workout without putting a lot of impact or stress on the body or joints.
+Pilates is a great way to get a good workout without putting a lot of impact or stress on the joints or body.
 This makes it a nearly ideal type of exercise for cancer patients.
 With so many benefits, it makes sense for any patient who is up to exercise to give it a try.
 Just be sure to find the right instructor and to keep your medical team in the loop about your changing exercise routines.

 Get Your FREE Resources Sent Overnight